aosadchyy/gpfs-for-icic-install/index.md

 - IBM Spectrum Scale installation media (e.g. 5.1.9.2 or later)
 - Root access to all nodes
 - Network connectivity between nodes
+- **SAN Storage**: A single shared volume created on SAN storage (e.g., IBM FlashSystem 9500 or IBM DS8000) and mounted to all nodes

 ## Important Configuration Notes